raul23/ebook-classifier-training/README.rst

 Results of classifying ebooks ⭐
 ================================
-I put the results section at the top before explaining the `script <#script-classify-ebooks-py>`_ since it is the most important and interesting part of this document.
+I put the results section at the top before explaining the `script <#script-classify-ebooks-py>`_ since it is the one the most important and interesting part of this document.

 Thus without further ado, here are the results from training multiple classifiers on `two different datasets of ebooks <#datasets>`_.